zach-adams/cutlass-wp-theme/README.md

 4. **main** is the name of the Javascript files that are passed to Gulp to be minified, you can edit which one Bower chooses by default
 5. **ignore**, if set to true, will set the package to be ignored by Gulp when it looks

+## Bootstrap Navigation

+This theme comes with the [Bootstrap Nav Walker](https://github.com/twittem/wp-bootstrap-navwalker) developed by [twittem](https://github.com/twittem/).
+Reference the [Github](https://github.com/twittem/wp-bootstrap-navwalker) page on how to make changes.

 ## What's Blade?

 To quote Laravel's website: